[See part one on choosing the right cloth nappy here].

 You can usually use regular washing powder when washing nappies (check the instructions of your particular nappy brand) or make your own laundry detergent.

-While most nappies can be tumble dried, a clothes airer allows you to dry nappies without a dryer even in bad weather (not using a dryer will also help the the nappies last longer if you want to keep them for siblings to come).
+While most nappies can be tumble dried, a clothes airer allows you to dry nappies without a dryer even in bad weather (not using a dryer will also help the nappies last longer if you want to keep them for siblings to come).
 See Getting your washing dry without a dryer for further details.

 And that’s it.
 Just add baby.